 It has similar benefits to a lunge and is just as effective for the quads and glutes.

-It not only tests the strength of the legs.
+It not only tests leg strength.
 It also challenges balance by focusing on just one.

-You can do them with dumbbells, barbell or with your body weight.
+You can do them with dumbbells, a bar or with your body weight.

-I must say that I did it the other day and my buttocks were on fire for 3 days straight.
+I have to say, I did it the other day and my glutes were on fire for 3 days straight.

 6. Glute Blaster (only found in gyms)

-This machine strengthens the buttocks, in addition, it helps to reduce and prevent muscle shortening in the hip and thigh area.
+This machine strengthens the glutes and helps reduce and prevent muscle shortening in the hip and thigh area.

-Another point in favor is that it allows you to train up to the limit of movement.
+Another plus point is that it allows you to train up to the limit of movement.